Reviews from

 A MUST PLAY for every JRPG fan.
 Amazing visuals, amazing music, amazing characters.
 Each character has so much life to them from the voice acting to the way they interact with each other.

-Eight paths directly into my heart.
+Eight paths directly into the innermost retro chambers of my heart.

-Do you like lavish retro-esque art?
+Do you like lavish vintage console RPG-esque art?
 Do you like strolling around a cozy town talking to charming little people while listening to a soothing song?
 Do you like solving strategic puzzles to defeat gargantuan foes in mortal turn-based combat?
 This games takes all these disparate elements and puts them together into a single composition.
 The result has moments of elevated intensity, but this adventure is most remarkable for just how very comfortable it is.
 You can really spend a lot of time in here (and I did) because the experience is almost soothing.
 The variety of emotional tones and excellent pacing provide a refreshing rhythm to the experience.
 It’s never too one note.
 In the narrative, the sad stories are balanced out by the happy ones.
 In the gameplay, the cognitively engaging combat challenges contrasts with strolling through the cozy towns.
 In light of all this, I found Octopath II to be the most impressive retro-inspired JRPG to date.

 In the abstract, it’s a strange mixture—fighting monstrous superbosses then dipping back into a flaneur-like existence in an adorable town.
 The chilling and the killing take turns on center stage—so to speak.
 It’s almost a paradox at the heart of the genre.
 (On the other hand, there’s something so charming about fighting all those wonderfully drawn sprites that it barely even registers as an act of virtual violence.)
 I can imagine that some people might intensely love exactly half of the experience and intensely hate the other.
 And which half you like depends largely on your disposition.
 But that contrast, that range of emotional intensity, that almost paradox, is an almost essential characteristic of this genre.
 If you like that mixture, then this is one of the very best examples.